WHY ANOTHER CLIMATE SITE

 Is it really warming?
 Although I have little faith in instrumental measurements and records, and only a little more in satellite data (due to a short time frame), there is enough observable evidence to indicate that warming has been occurring.
 Evidence

-would include, melt back of glaciers and icecaps, rising sea levels, and a likely trend showing in satellite and instrumental data.
-Of course, I doubt that a warming climate is necessary fo glacial meltback to continue.
+would include, melt back of glaciers and ice-caps, rising sea levels, and a likely trend showing in satellite and instrumental data.
+Of course, I doubt that a warming climate is necessary for glacial melt-back to continue.

 How much has it warmed?
-The amount of warming indicated from data is actually insignificant enough, and the margin for error great enough, that I don’t believe we can make an accurate quantitative statement, or even assume it in unprecedented.
-Perhaps we can only say that, there has been a warming trend for recent history.
+The amount of warming indicated from data is actually insignificant enough, and the margin for error great enough, that I don’t believe we can make an accurate quantitative statement, or even assume it is unprecedented.
+Perhaps we can only say that there has been a warming trend, for recent history.

 Will it continue to warm?
 That is largely speculative as well.
 Predictions of continued warming are based on extremely complicated models, and on the very large assumption that CO2 is the principal or only warming driver, and that it will continue to increase in atmospheric concentration.
 It seems probable that it will continue to warm, but it seems it is very uncertain as to the rapidity or extent of the warming

 Will the effects of a warmer climate be dangerous?
 It is certain that change will leave winners and losers in its wake.
 Most people should be able to adapt, through relocation or technology, if the large effects are in the main, local.
 Our climate, even now, is largely unpredictable and often extremely dangerous.
 Hardening our infrastructure, and personal environments, against extreme events makes a lot of sense even if our climate should become less dangerous.
 We are rapidly becoming wealthy enough to follow that option.
 Will it be dangerous to the natural environment?
 It is hard to imagine anything being more dangerous to the environment than the simple presence of human beings.